 Considering pets tend to have a shorter life expectancy, the typical pet owner who happens to have several pets in a lifetime is bound to suffer greatly over time.
-The loss is comparable to losing close loved ones over time.
+The loss of a dog or cat (or any pet) is comparable to losing close loved ones over time.
 However, individuals who don’t have pets may not realize this fact.

 Most pet owners share intense love with their pets, comparable to a bond with a member of the immediate family.
 For them, it's not just a cat or dog but a beloved member of the family who brings unmatched fun, companionship, and joy to the family.
 As a result, you should respond as you would when dealing with a person who lost a family member.

 Death is inevitable, and everyone is bound to lose a family member or friend in their lifetime.
 You may be among the few lucky ones if you haven't experienced the passing on of a close family member.
 If you have, you can relate to what a person feels when they lose a beloved pet.
 If you haven't experienced this and/or you aren't an animal person, how should you react?

 To avoid being offensive, there are things you should/shouldn’t say.
 When your friend loses a pet, this isn’t the time to let them know you are not a pet person.
 Here are effective tips to help you respond accordingly.